zihad18/zihad18/README.md

-### Hi there 👋
+### Asslamu Alykum, I'm Latifur Rahman Zihad 👋

 <!--
 **zihad18/zihad18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## I'm a Student, Developer, and Compitive Programmer!!Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...